satyamsovan123/sanfoundry-dl/README.md

 # sanfoundry-dl
 This script helps to extract all of the multiple choice questions found on "www.sanfoundry.com".
-All question from hyperlinks found inside the URL provided is stored as "result.txt" inside txt-sties folder.
+All question from hyperlinks found inside the URL provided is stored as "result.txt" inside txt-sites folder.
 I've created this small python3 script that would help users on sanfoundry.com to extract all the MCQs.
 My original approach was to convert this txt file to pdf, but wasn't able to get around.
 I'm still trying and upon any success, i would upload it for sure.
 Some caveats are :-
   1. This script only captures pages from "sanfoudry.com" of format https://www.sanfoundry.com/1000-some-topics-questions-answers/.
   Example : https://www.sanfoundry.com/1000-electric-drives-questions-answers/